JanusCollaboration/multifractal_EA/README.md

 # Figures of "Multifractality in spin glasses"

 The scripts and the data needed to reproduce the figures on the article "Multifractality in spin glasses" (https://arxiv.org/abs/2306.04591) are provided.
+Folder `MAIN/` contains the figures and data corresponding to the main article, while `SI/` has the figures and data for the supplemental information.

-Each directory corresponds to one figure.
-Inside each directory you can find:
+Inside `MAIN/` and `SI/`, each directory corresponds to one figure.
+In each directory `fig??/` you can find:

 1. A gnuplot (.gpt) script of the figure.
 2. A directory "data" with all the needed data for the figure.